 A more reliable method is to have the network provider offer an insurance for each packet that pays if that packet is corrupted.
 If the trader pays a premium $\$\gamma$ for a packet, then if the packet is corrupted, the compensation would be $\$\gamma/p$.
 By dynamically choosing when to purchase the insurance, the trader can hedge against the loss caused by transmission error, so that the trader can transmit at a rate approaching the capacity of the memoryless packet erasure channel, or otherwise be adequately compensated.
 The trader can guarantee a profit regardless of the packet corruption pattern.
 The techniques in this paper reveal how the insurance policy corresponds to the channel model, and how the trader should design the hedging strategy.

-To summarize the key messages of this paper: \begin{itemize} \item \emph{Probability can be a consequence rather than an assumption.} Even though the channel coding game is deterministic, it subsumes the probabilistic channel coding setting (Section \ref{sec:martingale}).
-Our goal is to provide an alternative, more general framework that does not rely on the assumption that the channel is probabilistic, but can still recover probabilistic channels if they are desired. \item \emph{Insurance policies (pricing DC cones) are versatile.} Pricing DC cones can not only model probabilistic/adversarial channels with/without feedback, but can also model decoding requirements.
-Using the calculus of pricing DC cones, we can state the channel coding setting in \emph{one equation} (\ref{eq:channel_require}), as a degradedness constraint between the channel cone and the decoding requirement cone. \item \emph{Probabilistic and adversarial channels can be combined naturally in a unified framework.} For example, given a probabilistic or adversarial channel, we can construct a ``robust'' version of the channel where an adversary can select an arbitrary output with probability $\epsilon$.
-Pricing DC cone gives a natural characterization of this channel.
-See Section \ref{sec:single_cone}. \item \emph{Causal encoder and adversary are duals of each other.} There is a formal duality between causal actions of the encoder (e.g., channels with feedback) and causal actions of the adversary, described by the dual DC cone.
+To summarize the key messages of this paper: \begin{itemize} \item \emph{Probability can be a consequence rather than an assumption.} Even though the channel coding game is deterministic, it subsumes the probabilistic channel coding theorem (Section \ref{sec:martingale}, Theorem \ref{thm:cap}).
+Our goal is to provide an alternative, more general framework that does not rely on the assumption that the channel is probabilistic, but can still recover probabilistic channels if they are desired. \item \emph{Pricing DC cone is an abstract language for coding settings.} Pricing DC cones can not only model probabilistic/adversarial channels with/without feedback, but can also model decoding requirements.
+The calculus of DC cones provides a unifying abstract language that allows us to state entire coding settings as equations.
+For example, the channel coding setting can be expressed as \emph{one equation} (\ref{eq:channel_require}) that completely captures the dynamics between the encoder, decoder and adversary. \item \emph{Causal encoder and adversary are duals of each other.} There is a precise duality between causal actions of the encoder (e.g., channels with feedback) and causal actions of the adversary, described by the dual DC cone.